PhilipFlyvholm/PhilipFlyvholm/README.md

 - 👋 Hi, I’m @PhilipFlyvholm
-- 👀 I’m interested in Web development and Spigot development
+- 👀 I’m interested in Web development and langauge parsing
-- 🌱 I’m currently learning to be a master of Java
+- 🌱 I’m currently learning to be a master of NodeJS
-- 📫 You can reach me here on Twitter (https://twitter.com/PhilipFlyvholm) and on my community discord (https://discord.gg/XCxsxkn4y4)
+- 📫 You can reach me here on Twitter (https://twitter.com/PhilipFlyvholm)